steveseguin/guides.vdo.ninja/basic.md

 description: >                                # site meta description
   Pull your, or a remote guest's, laptop, desktop, or mobile device camera into OBS.
 list_description: >
-  Get your camera inside OBS.ninja
+  Get your camera inside VDO.Ninja

 # POST HEADER
 header-image: "/assets/images/pic13.jpg"      # config image to post header
 alt-image:    "image description test post a" # config image description to alt att.
 ---

+#### This article assumes you have first read the basics: https://guides.vdo.ninja/basics

-You can customize the playback of videos by added parameters to the OBS.Ninja URL links, along with many other aspects.
-OBS.Ninja is highly flexible in this regard, letting you achieve your desired outcome without needing to code and without additional software.
+You can customize the playback of videos by added parameters to the VDO.Ninja URL links, along with many other aspects.
+VDO.Ninja is highly flexible in this regard, letting you achieve your desired outcome without needing to code and without additional software.

-For example, `https://vdo.ninja/?view=xxxxxxx`, could be amended to `https://obs.ninja/?view=xxxxxxx&bitrate=500`, which will target a video bitrate of 500kbps.
+For example, `https://vdo.ninja/?view=xxxxxxx`, could be amended to `https://vdo.ninja/?view=xxxxxxx&bitrate=500`, which will target a video bitrate of 500kbps.

 Multiple parameters can be appended together by using the separating charater "&".